1005 N. Marion St.

 Pinellas County Sheriff’s Office maintains body-worn camera recordings on Evidence.com for PCSO cases only.
 This evidence may be obtained during the discovery process when criminal charges are pending by emailing records@pcsonet.com with a copy of the Answer to Demand and the notice of appearance for the criminal defense attorney of record.

 After confirming the attorney of record, the Pinellas County Sheriff’s Office will email you a link to access the evidence.
-To avoid delay, please ensure that you send the correct offense report number.
+To avoid delay, please send the correct offense report number.

 You should also send a demand to preserve any video in the case, even if the officers did not label the video under the correct offense report number.
 Suppose you know the name of the officer.
 In that case, you can request all of their body-worn camera footage during a particular time period, even if it is not associated with the correct offense report number.